Back to All Events

 This conference will bring together researchers, practitioners, and policymakers to share new evidence, discuss innovative interventions, and highlight examples of best practice across the island of Ireland.
 With a focus on equity and collaboration, the event aims to create a space where evidence can directly inform practice and policy, helping to improve outcomes for children and young people.

-The conference will feature a keynote speaker, workshops and presentations relevant to the conference theme.
+The conference featured a keynote speaker, workshops and presentations relevant to the conference theme.

-We are delighted to announce that registration is now open for the Children’s Research Network (CRN) & UCD CHilD-RC Annual Conference 2025, taking place on Thursday, 4th December at the UCD Sutherland School of Law, University College Dublin.
+Registration has now closed for the Children’s Research Network (CRN) & UCD CHilD-RC Annual Conference 2025, which took place on Thursday, 4th December at the UCD Sutherland School of Law, University College Dublin.

-This year’s conference will bring together researchers, practitioners, and policymakers who are committed to advancing the well-being of children and families.
-Attendees can look forward to a rich and engaging programme featuring a keynote speaker, research presentations, and interactive workshops that highlight the latest research and innovative practices in the field.
+This year’s conference brought together researchers, practitioners, and policymakers who are committed to advancing the well-being of children and families.
+Attendees experienced to a rich and engaging programme featuring a keynote speaker, research presentations, and interactive workshops that highlighted the latest research and innovative practices in the field.

 Key Highlights Include:

-• Keynote Speaker: The keynote presentation will highlight national and international projects focused on children’s education and wellbeing, showcasing innovative research, policy developments, and practical strategies to support positive outcomes.
-Attendees will gain insights into global approaches and evidence-based practices shaping the field.
+• Keynote Speaker: The keynote presentation highlighted national and international projects focused on children’s education and wellbeing, showcasing innovative research, policy developments, and practical strategies to support positive outcomes.
+Attendees gained insights into global approaches and evidence-based practices shaping the field.

-• Research Presentations: Explore cutting-edge research on children’s health and well-being, digital engagement, educational experiences, and supports for children in disadvantaged contexts.
+• Research Presentations: Explored cutting-edge research on children’s health and well-being, digital engagement, educational experiences, and supports for children in disadvantaged contexts.

-• Interactive Workshops: A new addition to this year’s programme, our workshops offer attendees the opportunity to engage directly with experts, explore new information and practices, and develop practical skills.
+• Interactive Workshops: A new addition to this year’s programme, our workshops offered attendees the opportunity to engage directly with experts, explore new information and practices, and develop practical skills.

 Keynote Speaker